-In 1992, Missouri's legislature enacted the Public Drinking Water Primacy Fee and the Laboratory Services and Program Administration Fees to establish a dedicated funding source to support the Missouri Department of Natural Resources' efforts to ensure adequate water that is safe to drink.
-The primacy fee provides funding necessary to implement the federal and state Safe Drinking Water Act regulations and maintain delegation of the federal public drinking water program.
-The fees are set in the Code of State Regulations, 10 CSR 60-16, and bring in approximately $4.9 million per year.
-More information about the fees is available in the department's factsheet, The Drinking Water Primacy Fee: What Does the Fee Do for You?
-PUB2229.
+In 1992, Missouri's legislature enacted the Public Drinking Water Primacy Fee and the Laboratory Services and Program Administration Fees to establish a dedicated funding source to support the Missouri Department of Natural Resources' efforts to ensure adequate water for Missouri citizens that is safe to drink.
+The primacy fee provides funding necessary to implement the federal Safe Drinking Water Act through the Missouri Safe Drinking Water Law and regulations.
+The fees are set in Code of State Regulations, 10 CSR 60-16, and bring in approximately $11.6 million per year.
+More information about the fees is available in the department's factsheet, The Drinking Water Primacy Fee: What Does the Fee Do for You? - PUB2229.

 Missouri Revised Statutes, section 640.100.8, RSMo, gives the department the authority to conduct a comprehensive review of the fees, with stakeholder input, and develop proposed changes to the fee structure, with stakeholder agreement.
 The goal of the stakeholder meetings is to review the fees and decide on a proposal to revise the fee structure through the rulemaking process.
-The proposal requires agreement among stakeholders and the approval of the Missouri Safe Drinking Water Commission before it can be filed as a proposed rule.
+Once stakeholder agreement is received, the department must have the Missouri Safe Drinking Water Commission's approval before starting the rulemaking process.

-The current fee structure was revised in 2006, and extended in 2012.
-The department began hosting stakeholder meetings in January 2020, to discuss potential changes to the primacy fee, laboratory certification fees and the laboratory services and program administration fee structures.
-Information and video from those meetings is available below:
+In 2020, the department held stakeholder meetings to discuss potential changes to the primacy, laboratory certification and laboratory services and program administration and operator certification fee structures.
+Information and video from the stakeholder meetings is available below.

 Jan.
 31, 2020